Electric cars and towing: what you need to know

 10. BMW iX3: 750kg

-Looking for an ideal tow car? check out our list of the best models for towing.
+Looking for an ideal tow car?
+Check out our list of the best cars for towing.
 If you’re looking for a great deal on a new car, head over to the carwow configurator to build your ideal model and get the best offers back from our trusted dealers.